 Readers are probably aware that I updated my book Killing Sustainability to reflect the deluge of ESG developments that have occurred since it was first published in 2018.
 What I haven’t mentioned is that it will be available as a free benefit of a subscription to the upcoming membership services under PracticalESG.com.
 The book was substantially revised for 2021 and even includes developments, information and resources from COP26.

-To give a preview, here is an excerpt:
+To give a preview, here is an excerpt from an early draft:

 Climate Risk Management